A Family Tradition Continues - Presented by the Arts Council.

 Gingerbread Community of Hope – Fayetteville Area Habitat for Humanity, along with H&H Homes, is presenting a Community of Hope – in the form of gingerbread!
 People from the community are invited to create buildings to be displayed at SkyView during A Dickens Holiday.

 Preserve a lifetime memory with a picture of you and your loved ones with Father Christmas and an authentic Victorian sleigh at the Arts Council building (301 Hay St.).
 1-8:30 p.m.
+Photo packages start at $6, and all proceeds support community arts programs.

 Amazing holiday performances, along with an exhibition inside the Arts Council, which is transformed into “Annie’s Alehouse.”
 1-9 p.m.
-Check back for more details.

 Dickens Carriage Rides – Enjoy the sights and sounds of a Dickens downtown on a big decorated horse-drawn hitch wagon.
 Only $10 for adults, $5 for children.
 Tickets on sale at 222 Hay St. beginning at noon on the day of the event.
 Come early – they sell out fast!
 1-9 p.m.